 How to Create a Body Biography ~

 A Body Biography is a life-sized representation of a fictional or nonfictional character.
-Use it as a post-reading activity, group project, or create one just for fun.
+Use it as a post-reading activity or group project, or create one just for fun.

 Directions:

-Using the graphic organizer, brainstorm about the character- what symbols represent them, what could they be holding, wearing, what expression might be on their face?
+- Using the graphic organizer, brainstorm about the characters- what symbols represent them, what could they be holding or wearing, and what expression might be on their face.

-Do a little research, if needed, to find out more about your character.
+- Do a little research, if needed, to learn more about your character.

-Trace your partner in pencil.
-Have them sit up and trace their own thighs and mid-section.
+- Trace your partner in pencil.
+Have them sit up and trace their thighs and mid-section.
 Once traced, you’ll probably need to fix a few parts of the body.

 Add- objects, symbols, words, other characters, a setting, colors, clothes, weapons- anything that helps make the character come to life.